ben/writings/software-developers-journal/c-toolbelt.md

 But first, before you start writing code, there are a couple of questions you should ask yourself.

-### What are you making?
+### What are you building?
 What form does your final product take?
 Is your software installed on strangers' computers, or does it run on a server under your control?
-There are many ways to ask this question, but it boils down to whether what you're shipping is source code.
+There are many ways to ask this question, but it boils down to just one: *"Are you shipping source code, or binaries?"*

 Distributing pre-built binaries has some advantages.
 If you want to keep your source code secret, this is the clear choice; it's difficult to recover source code from a compiled binary, so much so that you can think of an optimizing compiler as a sort of weak encryption tool.